+Are you making a conscious effort to eat right and early in the hopes of shifting some lockdown weight gain?
 Often, night time is when we feel the urge to nibble and it’s not always healthy snacks that we reach for.
-Feeling tired, stressed or even bored in the evenings all lead to overeating, which in turn can lead to weight gain.
+Feeling tired, stressed or even bored in the evenings all lead to overeating and the abandonment of even the best-planned diets, which in turn leads to gaining weight.

 While reaching for unhealthy, sugary foods before bed isn’t good, no one likes to go to bed with a growling stomach so what are the best late night snacks that can also help weight loss?

 What are the best healthy late night snacks for weight loss?

 Your body requires a set number of calories throughout the day to fuel your energy needs.
 To lose weight you need to get a deficit of those calories, which means consuming less calories than you burn.
 But that doesn’t mean you can’t eat at night – there are some healthy late night snacks that you can consume without risking weight gain.